What is www.fastsupport.com? Is Fast Support safe? Can you trust FastSupport? Is Fastsupport.com a scam? Does Fastsupport Apple Scam exist?

 Reports regarding FastSupport.com continue to appear on forums.
 It appears that scammers are taking advantage of users looking for actual support for various issues.
 One particular user has shared that he got scammed while searching for Canon support on Google.
 The user believed he was really contacting the needed support but the truth is he got in touch with an experienced scammer.

-FastSupport.com Scam seems to be active in November 2018 as well.
+FastSupport.com Scam seems to be active for owners of Macintosh systems as well.
 Mac users report that their Macbooks are compromised with FastSupport.com, so apparently they also seem to be affected by such tech support scams.
 The website and GoToAssist tool are being used in relation and with redirects leading to different landing pages and different phone numbers.
 One phone number that is recently being used by scam authors is the following:

 Recently, there has been an activity spike and more users, overall, have been falling victim to a lockscreen or redirects showing the FastSupport.com website page.
 The scam has been seen to try and trick users that the provided phone number is for something legitimate like HP Printer support and the UK support number of Avast.
 Be wary of such scams and read on below to see how such scams try to trick victims out of their money or personal information.